ADVANCED CAMP (FORMERLY KNOWN AS CADET LEADERSHIP COURSE OR CLC)

 In the first block of instruction in maneuver at Advanced Camp, cadets learn individual battlefield skills, combat movement techniques and procedures necessary for subsequent tactical training at the squad level.
 Maneuver training is a vehicle to teach and evaluate leadership.
 It introduces conditions of stress that parallel those found in combat.
 Tactical training introduces new skills, provides performance-oriented reinforcement opportunities and increases the degree of difficulty and sophistication of training events.
 Cadets learn the skills necessary to function in a Tactical Training Area.
 This building-block approach provides the best opportunity for cadets to learn and for cadre to assess leadership potential.

 Squad Situational Training and Patrolling Situational Training Exercises have been combined under the tactics committee.
 They take place back-to-back while cadets are at the Tactical Training Base.

 Tactical Training Base: Cadets operate for five days out of a hard site facility between Maneuver Training and Patrolling.
 They learn how to provide security by guarding gates and doing squad-level reconnaissance around the TTB, how to conduct TTB operations, and how they have to prepare for Patrolling.

 Patrolling Situational Training Exercise: Patrolling STX is a two-day event that provides cadets practical experience in leading Soldiers at the section level in a challenging, realistic and fluid environment.
-On the first day, cadets undergo training and then during the last three days they participate in an exercise where they are formally evaluated.
+On the first day, cadets undergo training.
+During the last three days they participate in an exercise where they are formally evaluated.
 Developmental feedback is provided to all levels of leadership.
 Patrolling STX builds on and reinforces all previous instruction received during the course.
 The event ends with a 10K foot march.